 Conduct initial interviews with those with critical knowledge of the potential breach.

-Make a copy of the affected systems so they could be fixed without compromising the process of investigation.
+Make a copy of the affected systems so they can be fixed without compromising the investigation process.

 Start internal communication.